Let’s talk about Mark Twain, winter, and San Francisco.

 No one has ever found the comment in any of Mark Twain’s works.
 In Roughing It, Twain called San Francisco’s climate “mild and singularly equable… It is no colder, and no warmer, in the one month than the other.”

-Keyes’s final verdict is that the original author is unknown, though Twain may have adapted it.
+Keyes’s final verdict is that the original author is unknown, though he says Twain may have adapted it.
 Thus dies another lively phrase — although let’s face it, Twain has plenty of others to fall back on.